ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 #### Sample Editor - Fit sample to beat sync (Song BPM)

 Instead of calculate the correct BPM of a sample, it uses the current Song BPM.
+You can use it for one shot synth for pitch shifting.
-With this you can create some glitchy sounds, when you automate the line per beat parameter of your song.
+Or you can create some glitchy sounds, when you automate the line per beat parameter of your song.
 Set a quite high LPB value, 16 for example.
 Then just load some drum sounds like kick / snare and hihats.
 Apply the "Fit sample to beat sync (Song BPM)" to each drum sample.
 Now create a simple drum pattern and use the ZLxx parameter to automate / change the line per beats in some parts of your loop.